 By FY2023, ensure that direct purchasing of offsite renewable electrical energy accounts for at least 50 percent of electrical energy use at all City-operated facilities.
 REC purchases and onsite renewable electrical energy generation.
-The remainder will be made up by REC purchases and onsite renewable electrical energy generation to achieve a 100 percent renewable energy supply..
+The remainder will be made up by REC purchases and onsite renewable electrical energy generation to achieve a 100 percent renewable energy supply.

-Cost Estimate: \$3,500,000
+Cost Estimate: \$175,000-\$3,500,000

-Cost Breakdown: Capital cost (consulting, contracting and procurement, acquisition, installation, etc.) is estimated to be approximately \$3,500,000 for implementation of 50 percent electrical energy offset from a direct purchasing opportunity, 5 percent implementation of feasible on-site renewable energy installation opportunities, and the balance through RECs.
-Both direct purchasing opportunities and feasible on-site renewable energy installations have high potential to result in cost savings to the City, with the highest savings potential resulting from installation of on-site renewable energy followed by direct purchasing opportunities.
-An estimated 95 percent of the capital cost associated with this action is attributed to the installation of on-site renewable energy opportunities.
-Optimal mix, savings estimates, and purchasing strategies will be identified from short-term action 2.12.
+Cost Breakdown: Capital cost (consulting, contracting and procurement, acquisition, installation, etc.) is estimated to be approximately \$175,000 for implementation of 50 percent electrical energy offset from a direct purchasing opportunity and up to \$3,500,000 if feasible on-site renewable energy installation opportunities are implemented.
+The balance may be achievable through RECs.
+Both direct purchasing opportunities and feasible on-site renewable energy installations have high potential to result in cost savings to the City with an estimated simple payback ranging from 10-20 years.
+As renewable energy markets continue to mature, opportunities may exist that result in shorter simple payback periods.
+Optimal mix, savings estimates, and purchasing strategies will be identified from short-term action 2.1.2.

-By FY2024, develop an electrification and renewable energy supply transition plan for the City's non-electricity energy use including for the conversion of natural gas and other fossil fuel use in facilities and operations that are supported by renewable energy supply.
+2.1.4 By FY2024, develop an electrification and renewable energy supply transition plan for the City's non-electricity energy use including the conversion of natural gas and other fossil fuel use in facilities and operations that can be supported by renewable energy supply.